jcdarwin/epubcheck-web/README.md

 So, after running into confusion where a client mistakenly thought their EPUB3 was invalid because it was being checked against an older version of the epubcheck .war file used by a web service, I thought it was high time I worked out how to create a .war from a recent release.

-s epubcheck is written in Java and not being a Java programmer myself (and there’s good reason for this, summed up nicely in this post about <a href="http://steve-yegge.blogspot.co.nz/2006/03/execution-in-kingdom-of-nouns.html">Execution in the Kingdom of Nouns</a>), I was a little tremulous about tackling this, but it actually turned out to be relatively easy.
+As epubcheck is written in Java and not being a Java programmer myself (and there’s good reason for this, summed up nicely in this post about <a href="http://steve-yegge.blogspot.co.nz/2006/03/execution-in-kingdom-of-nouns.html">Execution in the Kingdom of Nouns</a>), I was a little tremulous about tackling this, but it actually turned out to be relatively easy.
 The steps are below, and the presumption is that you’re running a Mac build environment (and using the <a href="http://brew.sh/">Homebrew package manager</a>), but it should be relatively easy to adapt them to other environments.

 # The build process